 - If using two small cake pans - like my 6" mini round cake pans - bake on middle rack of oven for about 22 - 24 minutes.
 If using the 8" square baking pan, bake on middle rack of oven for 35 minutes.
 Check with toothpick to make sure it comes out clean.

 - Allow to cool completely before frosting.
 Top with your favorite frosting and enjoy!

-NOTE: For those asking, I used two 6″ mini round cake pans to make this cake.
+NOTE: For those asking, I used two 6 inch mini round cake pans to make this cake.
 The 6″ round cake pans were the PERFECT size for a first birthday smash cake!

-Love this sweet celebration of our baby girl?
-Check out all of our parties here and head to our recipe page to check out what else we’re dreaming up in the kitchen!
-If you style your your own first birthday party shoot for your baby or make your own vanilla crazy cake, be sure to tag me on social media (@glitterinclexi) so I can squeal over the cuteness!
+Love this sweet 1st birthday celebration of our baby girl?
+Check out all of our parties here and head to our recipe page to take a peek at what else we’re dreaming up in the kitchen!
+If you style your your own first birthday party shoot for your baby (especially if you use a smash cake) or make your own vanilla crazy cake, be sure to tag me on social media (@glitterinclexi) so I can squeal over the cuteness!

 SHOP EMMELINE’S FIRST BIRTHDAY CAKE SMASH PHOTO SHOOT | CLICK LEFT & RIGHT ARROWS TO EXPLORE